 The group works closely with employers to deliver an efficient, timely and high-quality service to our members.
-The group seeks feedback from employers through the daily contact it has with their scheme administrators, through the engagement and relationship management teams and through more formal channels, such as the Institutions' Advisory Panel (IAP) and the Institutions Meeting.
-In the 2019 survey carried out during the current financial year, 83% of employers rated their overall relationship with USS as 'good' or 'very good' (2018 survey: 80%).
-The proportion of employers rating their overall relationship with USS as 'very good' has increased by 10% this year to 34%.
+The group seeks feedback from employers through the daily contact it has with their scheme administrators, through the engagement and relationship management teams and through more formal channels, such as the Institutions' Advisory Panel (IAP) and the Institutions' Meeting.
+In the 2020 survey carried out during the current financial year, 88% of employers rated their overall relationship with USS as 'good' or 'very good' (2019 survey: 83%).
+The proportion of employers rating their overall relationship with USS as 'very good' has increased by 7% this year to 41%.

 It is vital that employers can easily access the support they require from USS to assist them in discharging their administrative obligations in an accurate and timely manner.
-Following the successful launch of the formal employer training programme in 2018/19, a further 25 training courses have been held for around 230 delegates during 2019/20.
-Feedback remains extremely positive with 99% of attendees stating that the goals of the course had been met and would be useful in their work.
+Our formal training programme, which we have successfully delivered to employers over the past two years, has been adapted into a suite of virtual courses to enable uninterrupted delivery of this valued service during the COVID-19 pandemic.
+Six virtual courses were delivered to 183 delegates, with 100% agreeing that the courses met their intended goals and would be useful in their day-to-day work.